amreshkrmahato/Attendance-management-using-face-regonization/README.md

 # Attendance-management-using-face-regonization
-Attendance Management using is a effective and time consuming project for school, college to take attendance automatically.
+Attendance Management using is a effective and less time consuming project for school, college to take attendance automatically.